usnistgov/nist-mud/README.md

 ## LIMITATIONS and CAVEATS ##

 This is BETA code.
+It has been lightly tested.
 Much more testing and validation is needed.

 This is an IPV4 only implementation of MUD.

 X.509 extensions for MUD are not implemented.

 LLDP extensions for MUD support are not implemented.

+Only MANUFACTURER ACLs for MUD are implemented.
+MODEL ACL's are not implemented.

 This is not a general ACL implementation.